HenningSte/venomed-npc-tracker/README.md

 There is an option to integrate this with the Monster Menu HP plugin to show venom status and remaining HP at the same time.
-If you wish to instead override the Monster Menu HP display colours, it is recommended to set the display mode to "both".
+If you wish to instead override the Monster Menu HP display colours, it is recommended to set the display mode to both of suffixonly.

 ![venom_integrated.png](img/venom_integrated.png)